Skip to main content

 More pages crawled

-Boosting links to pages ranking 4–15 delivered 8–23% traffic gains.
-Boosting links to pages with the highest revenue per session delivered 47%, roughly double the impact.
-Pages that convert visitors into revenue already have strong quality signals.
+Link boosting to pages ranking 4-15 delivered 8-23% traffic gains.
+Link boosting to money pages with the highest revenue per session delivered 47% - roughly double the impact.
+Money pages already have strong quality signals from converting visitors into revenue.
 When you amplify them with more internal links, Google rewards them with better rankings.

 Frequently asked questions